opf/openproject/docs/user-guide/agile-boards/README.md

 ![create subproject board](create-subproject-board.png)

-### Parent-Child board
+### Parent-child board
 Every list represents a parent work package.
 Within the list you will find the work package's children.
 Only work packages from the current project can be selected as a list, i.e. can be chosen as the name of the list.
-The Parent-Child board is ideal for depicting a **work breakdown structure (WBS)**.
+The Parent-child board is ideal for depicting a **work breakdown structure (WBS)**.
 By moving cards to another list you can reorder the work package as a child to another work package.
 Please note: This will only display one hierarchy level below the displayed work package, i.e. only immediate children and no grandchildren.

 ![create parent child board](create-parent-child-board.png)